 Heck also signed multiple letters opposing the U.N.
 Gun Ban treaty; co-sponsored a bill to protect the Second Amendment-protected rights of millions of law-abiding Social Security beneficiaries; and voted to hold Attorney General Eric Holder in contempt of Congress on both criminal and civil charges for covering up the tragic Fast and Furious scandal.

-New Hampshire: In New Hampshire, NRA A-rated Republican Sen. Kelly Ayotte is being challenged by F-rated Gov. Maggie Hassan.
+In New Hampshire, NRA A-rated Republican Sen. Kelly Ayotte is being challenged by F-rated Gov. Maggie Hassan.
 Ayotte’s reliable votes for gun rights have come under fire from Hassan, who wants to make her own support for anti-gun measures an election-year issue.
 As with the other races detailed in this article, the choice for gun owners is clear.

 As a state senator, Hassan voted against Castle Doctrine legislation, then voted against a veto override attempt on the same measure.
 Last year, she vetoed a permitless carry bill, despite broad support for the bill in the legislature.
 Hassan has also spoken in favor of legislation banning semi-automatic rifles, despite the fact that such rifles are used by violent criminals in only a tiny percentage of crimes and are the most popular type of rifle in the country.